fco1000/cbc_teacher_companion/README.md

 Since the inception of the new Competency Based Curriculum, it has become evident that teachers have a lot more paper work to go through.

-This can cause some to be overwhelmed and may lead to reduced productity from them.
+This can cause some to be overwhelmed and may lead to reduced productivity from them.
 It may cause the same for the children they are directing.

-I have prospected that this may lead to a drop in the effectiveness of the curriculum which is intended to help learners grow with basic life skills and understand what they want to do in life
+I have prospected that this may lead to a drop in the effectiveness of the curriculum which is intended to help learners grow with basic life skills and understand what they want to do in life.

+This can be prevented by giving the teachers an easy to use platform that they can use.
+So when the teacher is relaxed they can give learners adequate attention and impart more knowledge.

 ## Methods of data collection